I've lived in Arizona for 69 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

 Del E Webb The Early Years

 Webb was born in Fresno California on May 17, 1899.
 He learned about the mechanics of running a business from his father, Ernest, who owned a sand and gravel company.
 He also, learned about baseball from his father, and Webb's early ambition was to become a baseball player.
 When his once wealthy family lost their fortune in 1914, Webb dropped out of high school to help support his family as a carpenter, and he became skilled at estimating the time and money it would take to complete a job.
-He landed a spot on a semi-pro baseball team but typhoid fever left him in a weakened condition, so on a doctor's advice to move to a warm dry climate, he and his wife Hazel moved to Phoenix Arizona in 1928.
+In his off-hours, he landed a spot on a semi-pro baseball team and was paid $2.50 for an occasional "pick-up" game, but typhoid fever left him in a weakened condition, so on a doctor's advice to move to a warm dry climate, he and his wife Hazel moved to Phoenix Arizona in 1928.
 He arrived in Arizona with his carpentry tools and a borrowed $100.

-Webb's contracts for construction are open to debate about how much he knew about underworld figures in Las Vegas Nevada, when he accepted the contract to build the Flamingo Hotel and Casino. for noted underworld figure Bugsy Siegel.
-(Bugsey reportedly was killed by the Mob in 1946, the year after opening the Flamingo for "skimming" money from the construction project.)
+Webb's contracts for construction are open to debate about how much he knew about underworld figures in Las Vegas Nevada, when he accepted the contract to build the Flamingo Hotel and Casino for noted Mob figure Bugsy Siegel.
+(Bugsey reportedly was killed by the Mob in 1946, the year after opening the Flamingo for "skimming" money from the Mob who reportedly financed the construction project.)
 It has been suggested that whenever obstacles were met on labor or materials, someone was able to "influence" the Teamsters to speed things along.
 I was surprised to learn that Valley National Bank of Arizona, who financed many of Webb's construction projects, had lent somewhere between $600,000 and $900,000 for the completion of the Flamingo.
 According to Webb, he had consulted with his friend J Edgar Hoover of the FBI, about the gaming industry in Las Vegas, and.
-Webb would go forward in the 1950s to build the Sahara, and the Mint hotels.
+Webb went forward in the 1950s to build the Sahara, and the Mint hotels.
 Webb's association with the mysterious underworld figures and Howard Hughes continued.

 Arizona's growth during World War Two meant a big contract for ten buildings at Ft Huachuca in Southern Arizona, and at Luke Air Force Base located just west of Phoenix.
 Contracts with Howard Hughes for his aircraft company in California and AZ, a housing development Pueblo Gardens in Tucson, structures for the US Government and commercial building contracts soon followed.
 During the 1940s Del Webb bought a part ownership of the New York Yankees,and the ownership of several "farm" teams and several baseball stadiums.